-Like many aspiring nurses, you may have decided to earn your associate degree in nursing to get on the fast track to an exciting career as an RN.
+Like many aspiring nurses, you may have decided to earn your associate degree in nursing (ADN) to get on the fast track to an exciting career as an RN.
 Although you can earn an ADN more quickly than you can a bachelor of science in nursing, or BSN, the training is still intense and involved.
 Read on below to learn what to expect when it comes to course outlines for ADN programs.

 Key Skills to Develop During ADN Training

 ADN programs revolve around courses that are designed to help you develop and hone crucial nursing skills.
-Contrary to popular belief, much more goes into a typical ADN curricula than memorizing a bunch of medical terms.
+Contrary to popular belief, much more goes into a typical ADN curriculum than memorizing a bunch of medical terms.
 During the course of your training, you will work on developing skills in communication, organization, and critical thinking.
 You will also learn about the importance of having empathy toward patients and in paying close attention to detail.